Somerville railway station

-Somerville railway station is located on the Stony Point line in Victoria, Australia.
-It serves the town of Somerville, and it opened on 10 September 1889.
+Somerville railway station is a commuter railway station on the Stony Point line, part of the Melbourne railway network.
+It serves the town of the same name in Victoria, Australia.
+Somerville is a ground level unstaffed station, featuring one side platform.
+It opened on 10 September 1889.

 History

-Somerville station opened on 10 September 1889, when the railway line from Baxter was extended to Hastings.
-Like the town itself, the station was named after Sir William Meredyth Somerville, an Anglo-Irish Member of Parliament for Drogheda between 1837-1852, and Canterbury, between 1854-1865.
+Somerville station opened when the railway line from Baxter was extended to Hastings.
+Like the town itself, the station was named after Sir William Meredyth Somerville, an Anglo-Irish Member of the British Parliament, for Drogheda between 1837 and 1852, and Canterbury, between 1854 and 1865.

 The station opened due to rapid growth in the fruit (apples and pears) and dairy industries.
 The dairy industry needed a quick way of sending milk and cream to butter factories.

-When the railway line reached Somerville, the station was a mile or so from the school and hall, which at the time was located on Lower Somerville Road.
-The town centre moved from there to its current site.
+When the railway line reached Somerville, the station was some distance from the local school and hall which, at the time, were located on Lower Somerville Road.
+The town centre moved from there to its current site, adjacent to the station.

-Somerville station also operated as a post and telegraph office in the early years, and was a centre where people met as they collected their mail.
-The investment in special railway sidings, servicing new packing sheds and cool stores, over a period of six years from 1914 to 1920, created expansion in the apple and pear growing industry.
-The advent of iced T wagons made it possible to load chilled fruit for quick transport to Melbourne docks, and load directly into refrigerated ships for overseas destinations.
+In the early years, Somerville station also operated as a post and telegraph office, and was a centre where people met as they collected their mail.
+The provision of special railway sidings serving new packing sheds and cool stores, over a period of six years from 1914 to 1920, supported the expansion in the apple and pear growing industry.
+The advent of iced T-vans made it possible to quickly transport fruit to Melbourne docks, to be loaded directly into refrigerated ships for overseas destinations.

 Up until the end of World War II, a special train ran to the horticultural show at Somerville, which was reputed to be one of the biggest of its kind in Australia.
 The railway line also helped the fruit tree nurseries, and family-operated companies, such as Brunnings, Shepherds, Unthanks, Coles and Grants.
-They sent hundreds of thousands of bare-rooted trees all over Australia, to the Goulburn Valley, the Murray Valley, and Sunraysia areas in Victoria, the Riverina districts of New South Wales, and to the Granite Belt area, centred on Stanthorpe in Queensland.
-This traffic was seasonal, and took place from May to September.
+They sent hundreds of thousands of bare-rooted trees to places such as the Goulburn Valley, the Murray Valley, and Sunraysia areas in Victoria, the Riverina districts of New South Wales, and to the Granite Belt area, centred on Stanthorpe in Queensland.
+The traffic was seasonal, and occurred from May to September.